blad/Ronin/README.txt

 - (paste copy ~rect) Paste a section of the canvas.
 - (drag ~rect) Drag a part of the canvas.
 - (view a b) View a part of the canvas.
+- (offset a b) Offsets pos a with pos b, returns a.

+The transform toolkit:
+- (transform:push)
+- (transform:pop)
+- (transform:reset)
+- (transform:move x y)
+- (transform:scale w h)
+- (transform:rotate a)

+Color:
+- (color r g b ~a) Returns a color object.
 - (pick ~shape) Returns the color of a pixel at pos, or of the average of the pixels in rect.
-- (orient ~deg) Orient canvas with angle in degrees.
-- (mirror) Mirror canvas, methods: x, y.
-- (transform) The transform toolkit, methods push, pop, reset, move, scale, rotate.
+- (hsl h s l ~a) returns a HSL color object
 - (stroke shape color ~thickness) Strokes a shape.
 - (fill ~rect) Fills a shape.
 - (clear ~rect) Clears a rect.
 - (gradient line ~colors 'black']) Defines a gradient color.

-- (guide shape color) Draws a shape on the guide layer.
+Pixels:
 - (pixels fn ~q ~rect)
 - (saturation pixel q) Change the saturation of pixels.
 - (contrast pixel q) Change the contrast of pixels.
 - (brightness pixel q) Change the brightness of pixels.
 - (additive pixel q) Condense the data of pixels.
 - (multiply pixel q) Change the color balance of pixels.
-- (normalize pixel q) Normalize the color of pixels with another color.
+- (normalize pixel color) Normalize the color of pixels with another color.
 - (lum color) Return the luminance of a color.

+Image Processing:
+- (convolve kernel ~rect)
+- (blur) Returns the blur kernel.
+- (sharpen) Returns the sharpen kernel.
+- (edge) Returns the edge kernel.

+Strings and Text:
 - (concat ...items) Concat multiple strings.
 - (split string char) Split string at character.
+- (text x y p t ~align ~font) Returns a text shape.

+Math:
 - (add ...args) Adds values.
 - (sub ...args) Subtracts values.
 - (mul ...args) Multiplies values.